Priapism Is a Serious Consequence of Medical Malpractice

 At the Rocky McElhaney Law Firm, we fight for compensation for men who are now rendered permanently impotent because of penile injections.
-We represent clients in Nashville, Knoxville and Gallatin whose injuries were the result of another person’s negligence, and we want to hear your story.
+We represent clients in Nashville, Knoxville and Hendersonville whose injuries were the result of another person’s negligence, and we want to hear your story.
 If your doctor negligently prescribed you a penile injection which led to priapism, and thus rendered you permanently impotent, we have the skills, the recourses and the know-how to help.

 What is priapism?